Jrebort/Linux-System-BackupTool/README.md

 # Bksys - A system back up tools
-  This is a Shell Script about Linux System.
+  This is a System backup tool about Linux System.
   I am user of ubuntu OS and I don\`t like dejagnu to backup my system.
   Because I cannot use it to restore my system when I cannot access the graphical interface.
   So this script came into being!

+  ### Advantage
+  Small - Based on tar packaging and compression, the backup file is small.
+  Easy to manage - Manage all backup files with a few simple commands.
+  Command line - Command line interface, very useful when the graphical interface crashes.
+  Online recovery - No need for livecd, No need to shut down!

 ## How to backup your OS?
   - `cd Linux-System-BackupScript`